HUM-417 / 3 credits

 Programme

-Work on essay plan, one meeting with supervising assistant; submit essay plan to supervising assistant at least one week before your presentation.
+Work on essay plan, at least one meeting with supervising assistant; submit essay plan to supervising assistant at least one week before your presentation.

 Presentations of essay plans: 15 minutes presentation (power point), 15 minutes discussion.